cherinejoseph/cherinejoseph/README.md

 # Cherine's IT and Cybersecurity Project Portfolio 💻

-My passion for IT and cybersecurity led me to specialize in protecting IT systems through vulnerability management, security operations, and threat hunting.
-Over the course of 3 years in the financial industry, I developed expertise in fraud detection and prevention.
-By leveraging transaction monitoring systems and fraud detection tools, I became proficient at identifying fraud patterns and suspicious activity, mitigating risks before they escalate.
-My technical support background also played a crucial role in shaping my cybersecurity path.
-Working directly with clients to troubleshoot complex issues and optimize system performance gave me a deeper understanding of IT infrastructure and security vulnerabilities, which fueled my drive to specialize in cybersecurity.
-I thrive on tackling complex challenges to secure networks, identify risks, and enhance security processes.
-Now, as a dedicated #BlueTeam defender, my goal is to stay ahead of evolving threats and help build resilient IT infrastructures for every system I work with.
+I’m passionate about IT and cybersecurity, specializing in vulnerability management, security operations, and threat hunting.
+With 3 years of experience in the financial industry, I developed expertise in fraud detection and prevention, using transaction monitoring systems to identify patterns and mitigate risks early.
+My technical support background deepened my understanding of IT infrastructure and security vulnerabilities, driving my focus on cybersecurity.

-I keep a student mentality, which fuels my continuous learning and drives me to actively pursue certifications, staying ahead of emerging threats and evolving technologies in the cybersecurity landscape.
+As a dedicated #BlueTeam defender, I thrive on tackling complex challenges to secure networks and build resilient IT systems.
+I maintain a student mentality, constantly learning and pursuing certifications to stay ahead of evolving threats and technologies.

-Feel free to explore my work, along with some invaluable resources that have helped me on my journey, and see how I’m contributing to stronger, more secure systems.
+Feel free to explore my work and resources that have helped me along the way in building more secure systems.

 ### ⚠️ Vulnerability Management Projects